LennaHammer/English/EVP/out/words_adjective.md

 ## 1307. realistic ## adjective
 /ˌriː.əˈlɪs.tɪk/ ACCEPTING SITUATION
 [B2]accepting the true facts of a situation and not basing decisions on things that will not happen
-- Let's be realistic - we're not going to finish this by Friday.
+- Let's `be` realistic - we're not going to finish this by Friday.
-- We have to be realistic about how much we can afford to pay.
+- We have to be realistic `about` how much we can afford to pay.
-- It isn't realistic to expect people to work for so little money.
+- It isn't realistic ` to` expect people to work for so little money.

 ## 1308. rear ## adjective [always before noun]
 /rɪr/
 [B2]at the back of something
-- There's a sticker on the rear door/window.
+- There's a sticker on the rear `door/window`.

 ## 1309. reasonable ## adjective
 /ˈriː.zə.nə.bəl/ FAIR